 If you have celiac disease, you cannot be “allergic” to gluten.
 Gluten is not a recognized allergen.
 (Wheat is, however, a recognized allergen, gluten is simply the protein found inside wheat and other grains.)
 Celiac disease is an autoimmune disease, not an allergy.

-Is Hand Sanitizer Gluten Free?
+Is Hand Sanitizer Gluten-Free?

-Obviously everyone is enforcing good hand washing practices, as they should.
+Obviously, everyone is enforcing good hand-washing practices, as they should.
 (Please note experts have said Covid-19 is spread through the air, not through touching.)
-If you’ve been gluten free long enough, you know to wash hands often, don’t lick your fingers, and take all those good hygiene precautions most people with celiac disease already take to avoid touching and ingesting gluten.
+If you’ve been gluten-free long enough, you know to wash hands often, don’t lick your fingers, and take all those good hygiene precautions most people with celiac disease already take to avoid touching and ingesting gluten.

 One hand sanitizer to avoid if you have celiac disease is Bath and Body Works.
-Many Bath and Body Works products, including the hand sanitizers and lotions, contain wheat germ.
+Many Bath and Body Works products, including hand sanitizers and lotions, contain wheat germ.
 Read labels carefully before slathering anything on your hands or body.
-What might help prevent you from getting virus might be hurting you otherwise.
+What might help prevent you from getting a virus might be hurting you otherwise.

 One hand sanitizer brand I love is Everyone.
-It comes in wonderful scents (lavender, lemon and peppermint citrus), is moisturizing, and it’s certified gluten free!
+It comes in wonderful scents (lavender, lemon, and peppermint citrus), is moisturizing, and it’s certified gluten-free!

 How to Prepare for Coronavirus